strvdr/zduel/README.md

 - Rapid (5 seconds per move)
 - Classical (15 seconds per move)
 - Tournament (Best of 3 rapid games)

-### Engine Setup
-1. Create an `engines` directory in your zduel folder
-2. Place UCI-compatible chess engines in the directory
-3. Use `engines` command to manage them

 ## Project Structure
 ```